WilsonBillkia/bane/README.md

 ## Minimum requirements for the management system
 * Ansible (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* Linux or MacOS (Windows / WSL was tested successully in 2018.
+* Linux (tested on Ubuntu 18.04) or MacOS.
+(NB Windows / WSL was tested successully in 2018.
 It should still work)
 * Python (3.8 or higher)
 * SSH client

 ## Minimum requirements for the nodes
 * Linux or MacOS (BaNE was tested on Ubuntu Server 20.04 with Python 3.69)

-(Optional - but recommended, especially for production systems) Use an RSA keypair to sign in.

 ## Build a Chainlink / PostgreSQL Node